Oscar Wilde: Regina v Wilde

 The final trial was presided over by Mr Justice Wills.
-On 25 May 1895 Wilde and Alfred Taylor were convicted of gross indecency and sentenced to two years' hard labour.
+On 25 May 1895, Wilde and Alfred Taylor were convicted of gross indecency and sentenced to two years' hard labour.
 The judge described the sentence, the maximum allowed, as "totally inadequate for a case such as this", and that the case was "the worst case I have ever tried".
-Wilde's response "And I?
+Wilde's response of "And I?
 May I say nothing, my Lord?" was drowned out in cries of "Shame" in the courtroom.

 Although it is widely believed that the charges were related to Wilde's consensual activities, The Trials of Oscar Wilde, which includes an original transcript of the libel trial (which came to light in 2000), suggests that he took advantage of teenagers.
 Antony Edmonds feels that Wilde would have faced prosecution today: "For example, he certainly paid for sex with youths under the age of 18 which is a criminal offence.
 But even if his activities had led only to exposure and not to arrest, he would have been savagely pilloried in the media.
 Wilde was 39 when he seduced Alphonse Conway, and Conway was an inexperienced boy of 16".
-However, Oscar Wilde's grandson, Merlin Holland, argues, "One is taking it out of context, he was not an odious predator.
-The boys seemed to be willing partners and there appeared to be a relationship going on between him and them".
-Marriageable age (and the age of consent) in England was 16 at the time, having been 13 as recently as 1885: the 1875 Offences against the Person Act 1875 raised the age of consent to 13 years old, and a decade later, the Criminal Law Amendment Act 1885 raised the age of consent to 16 years old, just ten years before the trial.
+Another teenager who said he had engaged in sex acts with Wilde, Walter Grainger, who was 16 at the time, said Wilde had threatened him with "very serious trouble" if he told anyone about their relationship.
+Marriageable age (and the age of consent) in England was 16 at the time, having been 13 as recently as 1885: the Offences against the Person Act 1875 raised the age of consent to 13 years old, and a decade later, the Criminal Law Amendment Act 1885 raised the age of consent to 16 years old, just ten years before the trial.